Overview and scrutiny

 In many councils in England and Wales, the decisions about how the council operates and spends its money are often made by a group of councillors known as the cabinet or executive.

 Any council which uses a cabinet or executive decision-making structure also has to set up an overview and scrutiny committee.
 This committee provides challenge to the cabinet by holding it to account for its decisions.
 An overview and scrutiny committee also plays a key role in the development of new policies and the review of existing policies.

-How does scrutiny work in South Lakeland?
+How scrutiny works in South Lakeland

 We have 51 district councillors.
 Our Cabinet is made up of seven of those councillors.
 Each Cabinet member has their own area of responsibility known as a portfolio.

 We have a single Overview and Scrutiny Committee of 12 councillors.
 The Overview and Scrutiny Committee can scrutinise decisions made by the Cabinet, committees and/or officers.
 Members of the Overview and Scrutiny Committee also help to develop new policies and review the Council’s existing policies.

 Overview and Scrutiny Committee has an important role in reviewing the performance of the Council and Cabinet in relation to its policies and targets.
 The committee receives a report on the performance of the Council roughly every three months.
 The committee also considers the financial performance of the Council and is involved in the development of the annual budget.

 The Overview and Scrutiny Committee can also review the performance of other public bodies in the area and invite reports from them about their activities and performance.

 Overview and Scrutiny Committee should not shy away from the need to challenge and question the decisions made, and the need to make constructive criticism.

 Members of the public are welcome to attend meetings of the Overview and Scrutiny Committee.
 Details of how you can participate in a meeting can be found in the Committee’s public participation scheme (PDF/122KB/4 pages).